Gattocrucco/lsqfitgp/docs/userguide/sine.rst

 First example: a sine
 =====================

-We will go through a very simple example fit to introduce how the module works.
+We will go through a simple example fit to introduce how the module works.
 First, import the modules::

     import lsqfitgp as lgp